rafaelmardojai/firefox-gnome-theme/README.md

 - `toolkit.legacyUserProfileCustomizations.stylesheets`

-	This preference is need to load the custom CSS in Firefox, otherwise the theme wouldn't work.
+	This preference is required to load the custom CSS in Firefox, otherwise the theme wouldn't work.

 - `svg.context-properties.content.enabled`

-	This preference is need to recolor the icons, otherwise you will get black icons everywhere.
+	This preference is required to recolor the icons, otherwise you will get black icons everywhere.

 > For other non essential preferences checkout `configuration/user.js`.